gardn999/ChasmEditor/README.md

 multiple maps per file, collision detection, animated tiles, tile transparency and tile flipping.
 An autocompressing map format is used which eliminates the need to specify a map size.
-All maps automatically have 2^32 by 2^32 dimensions and make use of tile repetition to greatly reduce storage requirements.
+All maps automatically have 2^32 by 2^32 dimensions and make use of repeated patterns to greatly reduce storage requirements.

 To try it out, unzip everything and run ChasmEditor.jar in the dist folder.
 It should automatically load up an example map.
 Load new map and image files in